pbjTEG/teg-en-social-share/README.md

 ## What Happens?

-### Bluesky and Threads
+### Threads

 The link will simply share the title and canonical URL.

 ### Mastodon

 The button will show a popup allowing the user to select (or specify) their Mastodon instance.
-Then, it will share the title and canonical URL just like the Bluesky and Threads links.
+Then, it will share the title and canonical URL just like the Threads link.

 ## Styles

 The `<a>` element can be selected in CSS  similar to the standard buttons.

-* For Bluesky `.en__socialShare.en__socialShare--bluesky`
 * For Mastodon `.en__socialShare.en__socialShare--mastodon`
 * For Threads `.en__socialShare.en__socialShare--threads`